radiantlogic-v8/documentation-new/documentation/sys-admin-guide/01-introduction.md

-config-write | Write access to RadiantOne configuration data-source-read | Read configured data sources data-source-write | Create, update, and delete data sources data-store-read | View RadiantOne Universal Directory stores data-store-write | Create, update, or delete RadiantOne Universal Directory stores globalidviewer-designer | Edit and delete templates and queries in the Global Identity Viewer globalidviewer-read | Log into the RadiantOne Global Identity Viewer globalidviewer-write | Can modify attribute values in the Global Identity Viewer ics-admin | Stop and start pipelines on the Sync Tab ics-operator | Access the Synchronization tab and read topologies
+config-write | Write access to RadiantOne configuration data-source-read | Read configured data sources data-source-write | Create, update, and delete data sources data-store-read | View RadiantOne Directory stores data-store-write | Create, update, or delete RadiantOne Directory stores globalidviewer-designer | Edit and delete templates and queries in the Global Identity Viewer globalidviewer-read | Log into the RadiantOne Global Identity Viewer.
+Cannot access the Main Control Panel globalidviewer-write | Can modify attribute values in the Global Identity Viewer ics-admin | Stop and start pipelines on the Sync Tab ics-operator | Access the Synchronization tab and read topologies